smjb65/kia-nft/README.md

 View Token in the Table

-Your new token will appear in the table with:
+Your new token will appear with:

 Contract address